 - Identify some practical steps you can take

 All you can do to begin with is take some small steps in the right direction.
-They will not take you in one step to where you want to be - but after you have taken the first steps, the next steps will become clear and likewise.
+They will not take you in one step to where you want to be, but after you have taken the first steps, the next steps will become clear.

 Some practical hints

 - Give people space and time to talk

 Not only at the start, but all the way through, acknowledge people's feelings and help them as they move through the changes.
 Don't be caught out by strong feelings or become overly defensive.
 Instead, be prepared to listen and help people work through their feelings.